Please note that you can only play the exercise once on this page. See the free trial section below for full access!

-The ability to effectively manipulate objects mentally allows us to make decisions as to what an object is, where to place an object in space so that it does not fall, and helps us create a plan for how to navigate our environment.
-This task aims to train your client’s visual mental imagery skills, specifically their mental rotation abilities.
-Indeed, your client must visualize elements in a pattern, identify the surface patterns of 3-D objects, create a mental image of them, visualize their rotations, and make comparisons in order to decide whether the objects are the same or different.
+This task aims to train the user’s visual mental imagery skills, specifically their mental rotation abilities.
+The ability to effectively manipulate objects mentally allows individuals to make decisions as to what an object is, and where to place an object in space so that it does not fall, and helps them create a plan for how to navigate their environment.

-Over 2,600 unique game configurations and significant data set depth.
+Over 2,600 unique exercise configurations and significant data set depth.